dan-han-101/Hubitat-Events/README.md

 # Hubitat-Events
 Package for fetching events from your Hubitat.

 [Hubitat](https://hubitat.com/) is a home automation hub.
 This repository helps you retrieve events from the hub.
+There is some out of the box integrations with:

+- postgresql database to persist data
+- grafana dashboards to view data

 ## Requirements